Save the Children: Continuing crises

-Structure and Accountability
+Structure and accountability

-Save the Children is an international umbrella organisation, with 30 national member organisations serving over 120 countries.
-Members lead on activities within their home territory and work with donors to develop programmes abroad, which are coordinated and delivered by a central body – Save the Children International – via teams on the ground in each country.
+Save the Children is an international umbrella organization, with 30 national member organizations serving over 120 countries.
+Members lead on activities within their home territory and work with donors to develop programs abroad, which are coordinated and delivered by a central body – Save the Children International – via teams on the ground in each country.
 Save the Children International also oversees humanitarian responses.

-All members of the association are bound by the International Save the Children Alliance Bylaws which includes The Child Protection Protocol and Code of Conduct.
+All members of the association are bound by the International to Save the Children Alliance Bylaws which include The Child Protection Protocol and Code of Conduct.
 These set a standard for common values, principles, and beliefs.